ttu/dotnet-fake-json-server/README.md

 $ curl -H "Accept: application/json" -H "Content-type: application/json" -X POST -d '{ "name": "Phil", "age": 40, "location": "NY" }' http://localhost:57602/api/users/
 ```

-Response has new item's id and Location header containts path to the new item.
+Response has new item's id and a Location header that contains the path to the new item.

 ```json
 { "id": 6 }